-- Article by: British Library
+- Article created by: British Library

 Our huge collection of handwritten, printed and recorded music comes from all over the world, and covers a wide range of genres and styles from classical to calypso.
 Explore manuscripts by well-known composers such as Handel, Mozart, Beethoven and Elgar, and the British Library Sound Archive’s collection which also includes popular music recordings and videos, folk, traditional and world music.